Adwait-Borate/CSV-Converter/README.md

 - Convert Q&A format text into properly formatted CSV files
 - Simple, intuitive web interface
 - Automatic formatting of CSV content with proper escaping
-- Compatible with Anki and other flashcard applications
 - Download generated CSV files with custom filenames
 - Responsive design that works on desktop and mobile